livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 #### Search

-Configure the elasticsearch instance used by the search feature.
+Configure the Elasticsearch instance used by the search feature.

 ```js
 search: {